fayedaihall/ethglobal-unite-defi/near-escrow-src/DUTCH_AUCTION_README.md

 ## Overview

-This project implements a novel extension for 1inch Cross-chain Swap (Fusion+) that enables bidirectional swaps between Ethereum and NEAR, featuring Dutch auction functionality with hashlock and timelock mechanisms.
+This project implements a novel extension for 1inch Cross-chain Swap (Fusion+) that enables bidirectional swaps between Ethereum and NEAR, featuring Dutch auction functionality with hashlock and timelock mechanisms, **now enhanced with partial fill capabilities**.

 ## Key Features